quick-start-tools/ITSM-Controlled-Continuous-Cost-Optimization/README.md

 ![Quick Start architecture for Densify's ITSM-Controlled-Continuous-Optimization](https://github.com/densify-quick-start/ITSM-Controlled-Continuous-Optimization/blob/master/img/architecture.PNG)

 **Insight Injection**
 Densify periodically analyzes your infrastructure resource utilization to generate insights to optimize supply allocations.
-The specific insight is dependant on the service being optimized.  e.g For EC2, the optimization parameter is InstanceType.
-For RDS, the optimization parameter is DBInstanceClass.
-For ASGs, the optimization parameter is InstanceType, minSize, maxSize.
+The specific insight is dependant on the service being optimized.  e.g For EC2, the optimization parameter is *InstanceType*.
+For RDS, the optimization parameter is *DBInstanceClass*.
+For ASGs, the optimization parameter is *InstanceType, minSize, maxSize*.

 A webhook is used to trigger the delivery of the insights to API-gateway upon insight availability.
 These insights are pushed and stored within parameter store.
 As parameter store is a regional technology, the specific insight is delivered to the region in which the insight's infrastructure service exists.